What is Project Servator?

 Project Servator is the name given to unpredictable, highly visible police deployments carried out by Avon and Somerset Police and other police forces designed to disrupt a wide range of criminal activity.

 The tactics aim to identify and disrupt hostile reconnaissance – the information gathering a criminal does when planning to commit a criminal act, including terrorist attacks.

 Our officers are experienced and specially trained to spot the tell-tale signs that someone may be carrying out hostile reconnaissance or preparing to commit a crime.
 They work with security staff to look out for those signs and take action.

 Specially trained uniformed officers will turn up unannounced at various locations to carry out deployments.
 These will be unpredictable, so they could happen at any time and last for different amounts of time.

-The officers will be supported by other assets and security measures – some you’ll be able to see and some you won’t – such as plain-clothed officers, police dogs and horses, armed officers, CCTV operators, Automatic Number Plate Recognition (ANPR) and police drones.
+The officers will be supported by other assets and security measures – some you will be able to see and some you will not – such as plain-clothed officers, police dogs and horses, armed officers, CCTV operators, Automatic Number Plate Recognition (ANPR) and police drones.
 Vehicle checkpoints are also often carried out.